If you've followed Time Extension for a while, you'll probably know that we have a pretty active interest in video game logos.

 "At the same time, it had to be a visually memorable and distinctive design, one with a feeling of motion that would imply a dynamic company."

-What's interesting about this section is that Cross never explicitly states that he designed the logo himself, but instead attributes it to his company.
+What's interesting, though, is that Cross never explicitly states that he designed the logo himself, but instead simply attributes it to his company.
 This is something others noted too, with the video game writer @VGDensetsu asking if there was a source to confirm it was a Cross and not an agency employee who did the work.

-For us, there was only one way to find out for sure.
-So we contacted Cross over an email that we found online and waited.
-After a couple of failed follow-ups and a few months of nothing, he eventually ended up replying, revealing that the logo was the work of a "staff designer who...passed away a few years ago" and that he was now 90 with a bad memory.
+With this uncertainty lingering, we wanted to see if we could find out for sure.
+So we contacted Cross over email and waited.
+After a couple of failed follow-ups and a few months of nothing, he eventually ended up replying, revealing that the logo was likely the work of a "staff designer who...passed away a few years ago".

 We shared with Cross what others had managed to find and asked him for the name of the logo's designer, and pretty soon, he replied, stating that the logo was the work of an individual named Doug Oliver.
 This led us to an article on ArtCenter News, about a "Doug 'Big Bad' Oliver" that passed away in 2014 (who we were able to confirm was the same person by cross-referencing it with an online obituary).

-This seemed to be the answer that we were looking for, but there was just one small problem with this outcome.
-As pointed out by @Marcelllado, Oliver had already left Cross Associates by the time the Konami logo was being worked on to form his own company Morava & Oliver.
-So I reached out to Cross again to ensure he got his dates right, and he immediately apologized and offered us another name: Ken Rang.
+This seemed to be the answer that we were searching for, but there was just one small problem with this outcome.
+As pointed out by @Marcelllado on social media, Oliver had already left Cross Associates by the time the Konami logo was being worked on to form his own company, Morava & Oliver.
+In other words, it was unlikely that Doug was involved with the logo.
+So we reached out to Cross again to confirm he was getting his dates right, and he immediately offered us another name: Ken Rang:

 "Thinking back I now am pretty sure that Ken Rang did most of the work on Konami.
 Doug was one my best identity designers however."

 We haven't been able to dig up much about Rang, other than that he lives in Oregon and is apparently in his 90s.
-We're currently trying to find a way to contact them to confirm his involvement.
+We're currently trying to find a way to contact him to confirm his involvement, but given his lack of social media and our inability to track down any potential leads, it seems we're sadly unable to corroborate this as fact for the time being — not unless some family member out there manages to spot this and has some more evidence they can potentially provide.